There are benefits you may be able to claim and other support available if you are caring for someone.

 Carer's Allowance Supplement

-Carer's Allowance Supplement (CAS) is an additional payment paid by Social Security Scotland to those being paid Carer's Allowance.
+Carer's Allowance Supplement (CAS) is an additional payment paid by Social Security Scotland to those being paid Carer's Allowance or Carer Support Payment.
 CAS is paid twice a year.
 There is no application process.
-The payments will be paid automatically via the same method as your Carer's Allowance.
-There are two qualifying dates on which Carer's Allowance must have been paid, further information can be found on the Scottish Government website
+The payments will be paid automatically via the same method as your Carer's Allowance or Carer Support Payment.
+There are two qualifying dates on which Carer's Allowance or Carer Support Payment must have been paid, further information can be found on the Scottish Government website

-If you have a low income you may be entitled to an additional premium/element or addition in your existing benefit or if you're only in receipt of Carer's Allowance you may be entitled to Universal Credit (UC) and/or Council Tax Reduction.
+If you have a low income you may be entitled to an additional premium/element or addition in your existing benefit or if you're only in receipt of Carer's Allowance or Carer Support Payment you may be entitled to Universal Credit (UC) and/or Council Tax Reduction.

-Get further information about Carer's Allowance such as the overlapping benefit rules, underlying entitlement and the Carer Premium.
+Get further information about Carer's Allowance and Carer Support Payment such as the overlapping benefit rules, underlying entitlement and the Carer Premium.